 You tell the story of WKU.

 In words and images, your work keeps the students, faculty and staff at Western Kentucky University informed.
-You keep the larger community connected with WKU.
+You keep the larger community — Bowling Green as well as alumni and friends around the globe — connected with WKU.
 You provide the news and information that makes our university a community.

 And that is an important job.

 Welcome to WKU Student Publications.
 This is the home of the our flagship publications, the College Heights Herald and the Talisman, each of which has earned a reputation as being among the best student-run publications in collegiate journalism.
 And they are your publications – yours to direct and produce, and to craft with excellence.
 While you are a member of the staff, they are your responsibility.
-We’re also the home of Cherry Creative, a team of specialty storytellers launching in Fall 2018 and aimed at producing sponsored content, special sections and events surrounding the Herald and the Talisman; and College Heights Media, a specialty publications division designed to give students a publishing-house experience.
+We’re also the home of Cherry Creative, a team of specialty storytellers launching in Fall 2018 and aimed at producing sponsored content, special sections and events surrounding the Herald and the Talisman; and Student Publications Advertising, a team of sales consultants that work with advertisers to generate revenue for our media company.

-This newsroom is your home as a staff member.
-The facility that houses us, the Adams-Whitaker Student Publications Center, opened in 2008.
+As a staff member, we hope you find our building, the Adams-Whitaker Student Publications Center, your home on campus.
+This facility opened in 2008.
 It was made possible by generous alumni with a passion for our student publications and the role they play in helping young reporters, photographers, editors and designers blossom into exceptional professionals.
+Those alumni and our publications raised more than $1 million to build our $1.7 million home.
 It’s our responsibility to uphold and build on that foundation of excellence – and to maintain the professional environment of Adams-Whitaker.